ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-06-25-enthusiasm.md

 Life is too short to waste on apathy.

-It's too short to pretend that I care.
+It's too short to pretend that I care (when I don't).

 Let's keep an eye on our enthusiasm and move closer to the work that inspires it.